-At this same point in time, you may also want to make the decision of whether to place the property in your name or in the name of your company, which has a two-week set up time.
+At this same point in time, you may also want to make the decision of whether to place the property in your name or in the name of your company, which has a two to three week set up time.

 An “SAS” in Colombia is the equivalent of an American LLC with the same kinds of rights, flexibility, and legal separation.

 I have personally decided to maintain almost all of my properties in the name of my company because it affords me lots of flexibility tax wise and don’t particularly like my name showing up in public records.